ComparativeGenomicsToolkit/hal/README.md

 HAL is a structure to efficiently store and index multiple genome alignments and ancestral reconstructions.
 HAL is a graph-based representation which provides several advantages over matrix/block-based formats such as MAF, such as improved scalability and the ability to perform queries with respect to an arbitrary reference or subtree.

 This package includes the [HAL API](http://htmlpreview.github.com/?https://raw.github.com/glennhickey/hal/development/api/doc/html/index.html) and several analysis and  conversion tools which are described below.
-HAL files are presently stored in  [HDF5](http://www.hdfgroup.org/HDF5/) format, but we note that the tools and most of the API are format-independent, so other databases could be implemented in the future.
+HAL files are presently stored in either [HDF5](http://www.hdfgroup.org/HDF5/) or `mmap` format, but we note that the tools and most of the API are format-independent, so other databases could be implemented in the future.

 Citing
 -----